 In the newly formatted O-Level Oral exam, the Read Aloud portion will be replaced by the Planned Response component.
 Students will be given 10 minutes to watch a video clip and plan their response to an accompanying prompt, before delivering a spiel of up to two minutes.
-Next, students have to watch another video to tackle the Spoken Interaction section.
+Next, students will proceed to the Spoken Interaction section, where examiners will ask questions broadly related to the theme of the video.
+Students must respond on the spot, demonstrating their ability to think and speak spontaneously.
 In short, the new format O-Level Oral exams test students’ ability to present a cohesive and coherent responses in two different sections that require very different skills sets.
 Here are some tips to help you prepare for the new format O-Level oral exam.
 First, let us understand the main differences between Planned Response and Spoken Interaction.

 The 4 BIG Differences: Oral Planned Response VS Spoken Interaction